-•Car washes. •Registration fees. supplies.
+- Parking.

+- Cleaning

+- Registration fees.

+- supplies.

 If you use your car for both business and personal purposes, you must divide your expenses between business and personal use.
-You can divide your expenses based on the miles driven for each purpose.
+Divide your expenses based on the miles

 In order to take actual expenses, you need to keep track of all expenses related to your car and related receipts.